 Teachers and other School Personnel Meetings, PLC Meetings, WASC Focus Group Meetings discussed LCAP in the Fall and information that the district would be writing a new LCAP this year and instructed the group to think about goals.
-Spring 2024 PLCs, WASC provided feedback on what they think goals should be.
-That information was gathered by the Admin Team and put into a final draft that was represented to the staff for any final feedback or comments.
+Spring 2025 PLCs, WASC focus groups and visiting team provided feedback on LCAP and WASC goals.
+These reports were reviewed by focus group members and staff several times to make sure feedback was included.